 After a car accident, your body might have suffered trauma, even if you do not see any immediate injuries.
 However, the shock of the impact can cause residual effects to your body, including injury to one or both hips.
+If a recent accident has left you with a hip injury and you don’t know what to do moving forward, then keep reading.
+Because in this article, we explain hip injuries and how to address them.

-Symptoms of Hip Pain After an Accident
+Symptoms of Hip Injury Pain After an Accident

-Physical Explanation for Injuries
+Physical Explanation for Hip Injuries

 Addressing Hip Pain Injuries

-Car accidents can result in a hip injury due to the trauma to the body.
+Car accidents can result in a hip injury due to trauma to the body.
 While you might recognize that your knee was injured due to slamming into the dashboard, the jarring can also cause misalignment to the entire body.
 A broken hip bone or related injuries can result in significant pain and take a long time to heal.
 A lengthy healing time might also mean significant medical expenses in addition to time off work.
 Muscle swelling and weakness can further delay healing.

 One consideration related to hip fractures includes the possibility of a subsequent break due to the increased likelihood of stress to an already weakened bone.
 The insurance company realizes this, but they might not tell you about the higher risk you face for future injuries.
 You need to consider this before you agree to a settlement, especially if the claims adjuster is trying to pressure you into settling.